ProsperiaInc/aws-blockchain-fabric-quickstart/README.md

 uses a CloudFormation script to build Fabric Client Node.
 This is a step by step process.

 ### Connect to EC2 Hyperledger Console Instance
-Using ssh from your local machine, connect to your AWS EC2 Instance tagged "hyperledger-fabric-console"
+Using ssh from your local machine, connect to your AWS EC2 Instance tagged "HLF"

 ### Configure BlockChain Environment
 Configure BlockChain Fabric environment variables